We determine the total amount of money required from rates in order to provide the services and infrastructure that the Yarra community needs.

 **Capital Improved Value (CIV) is the total market value of the land plus buildings and any other improvements.

-Your rates notice also includes a separate Fire Services Levy, which we are obliged to collect on behalf of the State Government.
+Your rates notice includes a separate Fire Services Property Levy, which we are obliged to collect on behalf of the State Government to fund the Metropolitan Fire Brigade and the Country Fire Authority (CFA).

 What is rate capping?